 How to Setup and Use your Ledger Nano S with Ledger Live

 With over 1 million units sold worldwide, the Ledger Nano S is the most popular hardware wallet.
 The device is praised for its security and its support for a wide variety of coins.
 If you do not already own a Ledger Nano S, you can purchase one here.

-This guide gives complete step by step instructions on how to setup a new Ledger Nano S hardware wallet, using the Leger Live application.
+This guide provides complete step by step instructions on how to setup a new Ledger Nano S hardware wallet, using the Ledger Live application.